Five areas. One clear picture of where you are the ceiling.

 The FDI measures dependency across five core business pillars.
-Each contains five questions scored 1 to 5.
-Each is scored independently.
+Each contains five questions scored 1 to 5 and is scored independently.
 The result is a precise diagnostic, not a vague overview.

 How much revenue generation and conversion relies on the founder directly.